openethereum/openethereum.github.io/Consensus-Engines.md

 ## Authority Round

-A PoW inspired consensus algorithm, each authority gets an assigned time slot in which they can release a block.
-The time slots are determined by the system clock of each authority.
+A PoW inspired consensus algorithm, each validator gets an assigned time slot in which they can release a block.
+The time slots are determined by the system clock of each validator.

 ```json
 "engine": {